rdz-oss/BattyBirdNET-Pi/README.md

 ![main page](homepage/images/System-1.png "Main page")

 ### Install
-You can follow the instructions for installing BirdNET-Pi to the point of flashing the sd card with the operating system ([see here](./README-BirdNET-Pi.md)).
-After that you will need to call the install script from this repository:
+* Install Raspbian OS 64 bit lite on the sd card.
+Set a system user, name and configure your WIFI.
+If you have not done this before, you can follow the instructions for installing BirdNET-Pi to the point of flashing the sd card with the operating system ([see here](./README-BirdNET-Pi.md)).
+* After that you will log in to the RasPi with your username and password via ssh (it should be in your wireles LAN after booting)
+* You call the install script from this repository (not from BirdNEt-Pi - unless that is what you want to install):
 ```sh
 curl -s https://raw.githubusercontent.com/rdz-oss/BatNET-Pi/main/newinstaller.sh | bash
 ```
+Done.

 ### Acknowledgements
 * This project would not have been possible without the developers of BirdNET and BirdNET-Pi.